xebialabs-community/xlr-docker-registry-trigger-plugin/README.md

 This plugin is a XL Release plugin that enables triggering new release based on a new docker image version showing up in a V2 registry.

+There are many tools that implement Docker V2 Registry: dockerhub, docker registry image (which is included in this repo for testing), Docker Secure Registry, Artifactory, NuGet (I think), RedHat Package Manager.. any many more.
+This plugin should work with them all.

 ## Installation ##

 Place the latest released version under the `plugins` subdirectory in the XL Release installation directory.